Adler Juvenile Justice Internship Program

 Applying for the Internship

-All prospective interns should submit the following documents to following the APPIC online application process:
+All prospective interns should submit the following documents following the APPIC online application process and provide all data through the APPI form (no additional documents are required):

-- Letter of intent summarizing interest in psychology, experience, training, internship training goals, and reasons for applying to the program
+- Cover letter of intent summarizing interest in psychology, experience, training, internship training goals, and reasons for applying to the program

 - APPIC Application for Psychology Internships (AAPI)